athemes/Botiga/readme.txt

 Botiga includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 1.2.0 =
+Fixed - PHP fatal error with some pro users after update.

 = 1.1.9 =
 Added - New drag and drop header and footer builder.